One of the very first questions I asked myself when I started my own SEO business was, “How much do I charge?”

 So what happened?

 I was attending small business networking events.
-My prices were fine – but my audience was all wrong.
+My pricing was fine – but my audience was wrong.

 That’s something you need to be very mindful of.

 You probably won’t sell a $300,000 Bentley to someone running a hot dog stand, but you certainly can to a CEO running a $50M a year business.